kavishdev/kavishdev.github.io/_stories/A deed is always returned.md

 ---
 layout: index
-title: A deed is always returned
+title: A deed is always returned.
 ---
 # A deed is always returned